Dragon School, Oxford

 Music-wise, the halls were silent of course on my look-around but the take up of music at the Dragon is incredibly high – 70% of children playing 2 or more instruments, usually schools are pretty boastful at 70% for a single instrument, so this is very unusual.
-Again I’ll feed back more on this in September when I can see it all in action but the school boasts over 60 music ensembles including choirs, rock bands and string quartets and clearly the school sees music as a strength it wants to consolidate further with its Performing Arts Centre.
+Again I’ll feed back more on this in Spring 2021 when I can see it all in action but the school boasts over 60 music ensembles including choirs, rock bands and string quartets and clearly the school sees music as a strength it wants to consolidate further with its Performing Arts Centre.

 This is an area where the Dragon earns its bread and butter.
 A broadly non-selective school, it nonetheless manages to pings out children in all directions with scholarships to the top UK schools – this year 55 pupils have been handed out awards and scholarships to the likes of Eton, Winchester, Wycombe Abbey, Radley, Cheltenham Ladies College, St Edward’s Oxford, Harrow and Marlborough College.